brettchalupa/brettcodes/_posts/2022-10-03-spec_helper-vs-rails_helper-explained.md

 ## Why is this?

 This happens because the `rails_helper` is loading hundreds, potentially thousands of Ruby files and configuring the Rails app.
 Rails does a lot!
-Look at your `Gemfile.lock` and see the depedency tree.
+Look at your `Gemfile.lock` and see the dependency tree.
 Even if you have only ~15 gems in in your `Gemfile`, it's likely there are far more than that because each gem has its own dependencies.

 There's a cost to pulling in dependencies and working with an application framework as large as Rails—it slows things down.